Sonnerz/project05-fullstack-django/README.md

 #### Development/Defensive Design Testing
 Testing was carried out continuously while developing the app.
 New functionality was tested in the browser until it was working as expected.

 As per the Defensive Design Strategy described in the Strategy Plan, all form inputs are checked for empty values.
 Users are messaged if they click a submit button without providing text.

+Debug mode was set to False to test 500 and 404 errors.

 ![Username taken](/readme/un.png)